 Basic Image Navigation – Quick Start

 The box below the menubar contains a list of cases/patients in the module.
 The first two cases listed are normal labeled and unlabeled exams, followed by 10 unknown cases with pathology.
 The highlighted case/patient is the one currently assigned to the viewing windows.
 You can click on any case in the list to start with a new case in the viewing windows, or you can click on the forward and reverse arrows in the first viewing window to move through the cases.
-Teaching file cases may be viewed in known or unknown format by clicking the Options menu and selecting Alternate List Names.
+You can view teaching file cases in known or unknown format by clicking the Options menu and selecting Alternate List Names.
 [The best way to view the cases as unknowns is probably in a 2x1 window with history on the left and images on the right (as seen in the below image).
 See Window Section at the end of this tutorial to learn how to switch from the default 2x2 window to a 2x1 window.]

 Hold down the right mouse button to select a different series or text (such as DX, Hx, or Report) to place in a viewing window.

-To scroll forwards and backwards through a series, left-click on a window and hold the left mouse button as you move the mouse up or down.
+To scroll forwards or backwards through a series, left-click a window and hold the left mouse button as you move the mouse up or down.
 By default, all appropriately linked windows will scroll at the same time as the window you scroll.
 If you want to unlink or re-link image scrolling, go into the Options menu and uncheck or check the Link Image Sets When Scrolling option.

 Case list selection:

 The default case list is the Standard List, which contains all of the cases.
-By clicking on Standard List on the menubar you can switch to another list format.
+By clicking Standard List on the menubar you can switch to another list format.

 Expanded List option is not applicable for this particular module.